-A Federal Salvage Permit allows dead migratory birds, bird parts, abandoned nests, and nonviable eggs to be taken from the wild for wildlife conservation education purposes.
-The purpose of this permit is to allow legal acquisition of wild specimens to be donated to educational facilities.
-If you have questions about salvage permits, please see our Education Frequently Asked Questions.
-If you would like to salvage birds to be used-in or while-conducting scientific research, please apply for a Scientific Collecting Permit.
-If you would like to salvage birds related to energy infrastructure, please apply for a Special Purpose Utility Permit using the Miscellaneous application form.
+A Federal Salvage Permit allows dead migratory birds, bird parts (such as feathers), abandoned nests, and nonviable eggs to be taken from the wild for conservation education purposes.
+The purpose of this permit is to allow legal acquisition of wild specimens to be donated to educational facilities, such as museums, schools, and visitor’s centers.

 Reporting: Annual (Jan.
 31)

 Annual Report Form: 3-202-3

 Regulation: 50 CFR 21:27

 Utilities: If you are salvaging birds associated with utility, tower, or other infrastructure, a Utility permit is more appropriate.
 [Link to SPUT permit]

 Scientists: If you are salvaging as part of a scientific research design, a Scientific Collecting permit is more appropriate [Link to Scientific Collecting].